Letters of Administration WA: The Process Explained

 When are letters of administration required in Western Australia?

-Letters of administration in Western Australia is required to collect, distribute and manage the estate of someone who passes away without a will.
+Letters of administration in Western Australia is required to collect, distribute and manage the estate of someone who passes away without a Will.
 Under the Administration Act 1903 in WA, there is an order to who is entitled to distribute the estate.

 Who can apply for letters of administration WA?